Kylesstory/Crypto/README.md

 # Crypto
-A crypto library that contains several operations about encryption and computation over cipher-texts, which mostly fouses on public key encryption schemes.
+A crypto library that contains several algorithms about public key encryption and digital signature.

-This is written by Python 3.7.2; and it is still a beta version.
+This is still a beta version written by Python 3.7.2.
 The operation is easy, just enter

 ***python3 main.py***

-So far, just a small part finished.
+So far, just the encryption algorithms finished.
 The supported algorithms are listed below:

-***Encryption***: RSA, ElGamal, Paillier
+***Public key encryption***: RSA, ElGamal, Paillier, CramerShoup

-***Signature***: None
+***Digital signature***: Not yet